Map of the Ancient Middle East in 3500 BCE, showing the merging Sumerian civilization in Mesopotamia.

 The Mesopotamians had a rich store of myths and legends.
 The most famous of these today is the epic of Gilgamesh, due to the fact that it contains a legend of the flood which has various similarities with (but also glaring differences to) the Biblical account of Noah’s Ark.

 The early Mesopotamian city-state was, to a very large extent, a self-sufficient economic unit.
 It was viewed as being the household of the patron god – which meant, in practice, that the temple had an immense degree of control over economic activity.
-Craftsmen – metal-smiths, potters, spinners, weavers, carpenters – and labourers were (what we would call) employees of the temple.
+Craftsmen – metal-smiths, potters, spinners, weavers, carpenters – and laborers were (what we would call) employees of the temple.
 So too were traders.
 Long-distance trade caravans were organized and supplied by the temple, and the traders were temple servants.

 As time went by this situation was modified by the rising importance of the secular ruler, the king.
 As he grew in power, little by little he arrogated more economic control to himself.
 This was achieved through taking land (the primary economic asset) from the temple, and diverting the work of scribes, overseers, craftsmen and workmen to his own purposes.

 As more time passed, the situation changed again as the king granted lands and wealth to his officials and supporters, and so created a private market for goods and services separate from either king or temple.
-Traders, craftsmen and labourers increasingly worked on their own account.
+Traders, craftsmen and laborers increasingly worked on their own account.

 Nevertheless, throughout ancient Mesopotamian times, temples and palaces retained huge economic influence.